TrossenRobotics/lerobot_trossen/README.md

 ### Replay Script

-To replay an episode from a dataset on, say, the Trossen AI Solo Kit, run:
+To replay an episode from a dataset on, say, a WidowX AI follower arm, run:

 ```bash
 uv run -m trossen_lerobot.replay \